Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 taskkill /IM dwm.exe /f
 explorer.exe
 ```

+**Here's an alternate method that's a bit more stable for Windows 10:**  If you use a touchscreen, accessibility features or multiple keyboard layouts, this not recommended since you will have no touch input or accessibility features available.
+Also, **most of the consequences of having DWM turned off listed here will still remain** excluding the part about winlogon - you can still have your display sleep and be able to lock when timed out and secure desktop will work with the UAC with this method.

+You'll have to enable the [console based logon window](http://winaero.com/blog/enable-hidden-console-login-in-windows-10/) by following the contents of that link, or renaming ``C:\Windows\System32\Windows.UI.Logon.dll`` to something else.
+You must also replace your ``C:\Windows\System32\dwm.exe`` with something else, like [with the dummy DWM placeholder executable in this forum.](http://logs.omegle.com/85d789660c793087).
+If you remove or just rename DWM.exe without anything in its place, you'll encounter a black screen of nothingness.
+Also, you can use the suspend and kill winlogon batch script for the changes to take effect immediately.
+Just make sure you have something in place of dwm.exe or else your screen will be left blank.

 * Anything that involves the immersive flyouts will not work.
 This includes the network, battery, language, clock, volume and action center flyouts in the taskbar.